 5 The Death Of Lao She

-On August 23, 1966, as the Cultural Revolution began to gain steam, Lao She and 20 other writers were transported to Beijing’s Temple of Confucius, where a mob of 150 teenage girls beat them with bamboo sticks and theater props in a brutal struggle session.
-Later that night, after the writers were taken to the city’s Culture Bureau offices, Lao She was beaten for hours without end after he refused to wear a placard that said he was a counterrevolutionary.
-Finally, around midnight, the mob stopped and Lao She was allowed to go home.
+On August 23, 1966, as the Cultural Revolution gathered momentum, Lao She and twenty other writers were herded to Beijing’s Temple of Confucius.
+There, a mob of roughly 150 teenage girls battered them with bamboo sticks and theater props in a savage struggle session.
+Later that night, the writers were taken to the Culture Bureau, where Lao She endured hours of beating after refusing to display a placard labeling him a counter‑revolutionary.
+The assault finally ceased around midnight, and he was allowed to return home.

 4 The Dao County Massacre